 Depending on the size of your food processor or blender, you might need to double the recipe.
 The jar/bowl needs to be full of enough ingredients to properly blend.

 Be careful with the amount of fresh garlic – it has strong flavor!
-It’s better to start with less, taste, and add more if needed.
+It’s better to start with less, then add more to taste.

 Process until you reach your desired texture.
 For a smooth and creamy pesto sauce, process for longer.